Call Today! 888-234-8376

 The bottom line

-In some cases you are able to still get a life insurance policy after a cancer diagnosis.
+Finding life insurance for cancer survivors isn't easy, but in some cases you are able to still get a life insurance policy after a cancer diagnosis.
 The important thing to note is that not every company will accept it so don't get discouraged if you receive a rejection.

 The best way to find the right company for your unique situation is to talk to a licensed life insurance agent.
 They will be able to talk you through your options and help you decide the right company and policy for you.
+Also, know that you can compare life insurance quotes to find the best quote for your situation.

 1 National Cancer Institute, "Cancer Stat Facts: Female Breast Cancer"